weaviate/weaviate-io/developers/weaviate/installation/weaviate-cloud-services.md

 You can test the connection using curl; you can also use the client libraries directly.​ This is especially handy because they have authentication built in. ​

+For more on authentication, please refer to the documentation on [authentication for WCS users](../configuration/authentication.md#oidc-for-wcs-users).

 ```sh
 $ curl -H "Authorization: Bearer {Bearer}" https://{name}.weaviate.network/v1/meta
 ```